pamnanaimanish169/water-reminder/README.md

 ~~- Remind users through push notifications.~~
 ~~- Setup firebase~~
-- Setup a way so that you dont have to run this command again & again(something like hot reloading)

-node_modules/.bin/webpack --entry ./script.js -o dist
+~~- Setup a way so that you dont have to run this command again & again(something like hot reloading)node_modules/.bin/webpack --entry ./script.js -o dist~~
 - Add login/signup funcationality(for water drink functionliaty)
 - Add water drank in a day functionality(through firebase)
 - Figure out a way to add amount of water you sipped